Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

 - Panhandlers are a big problem in Amsterdam.
 While walking on the very busy Damrak, you stop to locate your cell phone in your purse.
 Once you stop, a person sees you reach into your bag and immediately approaches asking for money.

 Solution: If someone approaches you and makes you feel uncomfortable, yell firmly.
 “Go Away!” or “Ga Weg!” in Dutch.
-Even if the person pulls at your heartstrings, it is best to not give them money.
-If you would like to help the needy, there are homeless people who sell newspapers, daklozenkrant, in front of grocery stores to earn money.
+Even if the person pulls at your heartstrings, it is best not to give them money.
+If you would like to help the needy, there are homeless people who sell newspapers, dak Ozen rant, in front of grocery stores to earn money.

 Solution: Because certain drugs are legal for sale and use in authorized coffee shops, there are naturally drug addicts in the city.
 If you are in a shady area such as Dam Square, the Red Light District or near a train station (especially at night) and someone approaches you, keep walking.